 I moved!
 Now, I live together with a greek girl, we laugh a lot and take care of some cockroaches in our kitchen.
-I am happy to stay further away from work and not to live alone anymore.
-These past days I have been experimenting and exploring more of the city and its life, ranging from small aspects of daily life to meeting a bunch of new people from all over the world.
+I am happy to live further away from work and not to live alone anymore.
+These past days I have been experimenting and exploring more of the city and its life, ranging from small aspects of daily life to meeting a bunch of new people from all over Europe.

 Saturday: biking in Thessaloniki.

-I bought my red little cruiser and love my 8-minutes-way to work in the morning.
+I bought my red little cruiser and already love my 8-minutes-way to work in the morning.

 Sunday: bike in the elevator.